What is a chargeback? Costs, causes, and prevention

 Key takeaways

-- Implement proactive prevention strategies like clear billing descriptors, easy refund policies, and fraud detection tools to reduce chargeback risk, since prevention costs far less than the $15-$100 fees plus lost revenue from each dispute.
+- Use clear billing descriptors, easy refund policies, and fraud detection tools to reduce chargeback risk.
+Prevention costs far less than the fees and lost revenue from each dispute.

-- Respond to chargeback notifications within the strict deadlines (typically 10-30 days) and gather strong evidence like delivery confirmations, customer communications, and transaction receipts to successfully dispute invalid claims.
+- Respond to chargeback notifications within the strict deadlines.
+Gather strong evidence like delivery confirmations, customer communications, and transaction receipts to dispute invalid claims.

-- Monitor your chargeback rate closely and keep it below 1% of total transactions to avoid payment processor penalties, account termination, and difficulty working with new processors in the future.
+- Monitor your chargeback rate closely to avoid payment processor penalties, account termination, and difficulty working with new processors in the future.

-- Prioritize offering refunds directly to dissatisfied customers before they escalate to chargebacks, as this maintains control over the process, preserves customer relationships, and avoids additional fees and reputation damage.
+- Offer refunds directly to dissatisfied customers before they escalate to chargebacks.
+This maintains control over the process, preserves customer relationships, and avoids additional fees and reputation damage.

 What is a chargeback?

-A chargeback is a forced reversal of a credit or debit card payment, initiated when a transaction is disputed as incorrect, unauthorized, or fraudulent.
+A chargeback is a forced reversal of a credit or debit card payment.
+It happens when a cardholder disputes a transaction as incorrect, unauthorized, or fraudulent.
 The process protects cardholders from charges they didn't authorize and encourages businesses to maintain quality standards.

 Chargebacks typically result from fraudulent activity, billing errors, or customer dissatisfaction.
-For small businesses, chargebacks can be particularly costly since you pay a fee regardless of the outcome and may lose both the payment and the goods.
+For small businesses, chargebacks can be particularly costly because you pay a fee of $15–$100 regardless of the outcome and may lose both the payment and the goods.

 Chargebacks vs refunds: key differences

-A refund is a voluntary return of payment processed directly between you and your customer, while a chargeback is a forced reversal initiated through the customer's bank.
-Refunds let you maintain control and recover your goods; chargebacks bypass you entirely and only allow you to dispute the decision afterward.
+A refund is a voluntary return of payment processed directly between you and your customer.
+A chargeback is a forced reversal initiated through the customer's bank.
+Refunds let you maintain control and recover your goods, while chargebacks bypass you entirely and only allow you to dispute the decision afterward.

 Some customers incorrectly use chargebacks to avoid contacting the business directly, which is why understanding the distinction matters.